Subscribe

 The “Explore” modality is appropriate for answering these questions.

-Trying, testing, failing quickly if it’s wrong.
+Trying, testing, failing quickly when it’s wrong, which it often is.
 Moving quickly, because we’re running out of time and money.
 Undoing errors.
-Looking for big shifts, not subtle changes that are too small to be noticed, especially since we don’t have enough data to really measure those changes.
+Looking for big shifts rather than subtle changes that are too small to be noticed, especially since we don’t have enough data to actually measure those changes.
 Being confident about nothing; questioning everything; seeking the difficult truths.

 Let that sink in.
-All that work, all that worry, all the uncertainty, all the probing, all the questions, all the self-doubt… none of that is relevant now.
+All that work, all that worry, all the uncertainty, all the probing, all the interviewing, all the experiments, all the pivots, all the doubt from yourself and others… none of that is relevant now.
 In fact, it’s getting in the way of what needs to be done, which is to execute.

 The “Execute” modality is required to answer the new challenges:

 Executive roles transition from building things themselves to building teams that build those things.
-Everything that needs to be done, must be done by a team, not by a single person.
-One reason is the amount of work; another is for stability, so that someone can get sick or leave the company without that aspect of the company grinding to a halt.
-Building teams is a skill set of designing organizational structures, hiring managers (not individual contributors), new methods of communication, being in command instead of in control, more organized prioritization and coordination, and balancing the needs of the organization against the needs of individuals.
+Everything important enough to be done, must be done by a team, not by a single person.
+One reason is the quantity of work; another is for stability, so that someone can get sick or leave the company without that part of the company grinding to a halt.
+Building teams is a skill set of designing organizational structures, hiring managers (not individual contributors), new methods of communication, being in command instead of in control, prioritization, coordination, and balancing the needs of the organization against the needs of individuals.
 Just because you know how to write code or design a website does not mean you know how to interview a manager or set priorities or make a decision in a meeting or effectively communicate to a large group of people.

 You built an SLC, and incurred tech debt in exchange for shipping quickly.
-That was correct in Explore mode, but now customers are hitting those bugs and UX issues, and hitting tech support or even hitting the “cancel” button; you have to pay down that debt and turn your band-aid-laden-proof-of-concept into a great, maintainable, delightful, usable product.
-You also need automation, test suites, CI/CD, auto-scale infrastructure, separate support prioritization and channels, and more.
+That was the correct trade-off in Explore mode, but now customers are hitting those bugs and UX issues, and hitting tech support or even hitting the little red “Cancel Subscription” link that you so despirately tried to deemphasize in a dimly-lit recess of an administrative area.
+Now you must pay down that debt and turn your band-aid-laden-proof-of-concept into a great, maintainable, delightful, usable product.
+You also need automation, test suites, CI/CD, auto-scale infrastructure, separate support prioritization and channels, and more, not only because of an ever-increasing project, but an ever-growing team of people who are coordinating their work inside it.
 None of that is “new features.”

 Solving for rare things becoming common

-A bug that affected 1% of customers didn’t matter before.
+Before, a bug that affected 1% of customers didn’t matter.
 Now it causes 5 support tickets every day, and mad customers who complain on Twitter.
-Rare things are difficult to detect, difficult to solve, and new problems appear as you continue to grow.
-Quality becomes a priority, but also changes form.
-Requirements and processes can address it, but those are new to the company, and likely counter-cultural.
+Rare things are difficult to detect and difficult to solve.
+Growth means we’re rolling the dice more often every day, causing new problems to emerge.
+Quality becomes a priority.
+Requirements and processes can address it, but those concepts are new to the company, and likely counter-cultural.
 You hate process and requirements, remember?

 Predictable processes

 If you’re growing fast, you’re hiring a lot.
 The time between deciding to open a position, and having a trained, productive person in that position, is at least six months.
-Therefore, to hire now, you have to know what the company will require in six to twelve months, and that means the business has to become more predictable.
+Therefore, to know how many people you need to start hiring today, you have to know what the company will require in six to twelve months, and that means the business has to become more predictable.
 This is true in tech support, sales, engineering, and in standing up new departments like finance or HR or account management.

-You cannot permit disruptions in any area of the business, which means playbooks, documentation, measurement, processes, and other objects that maintain predictable outputs even in the face of variable inputs.
+Predictability means we cannot permit disruptions, which in turn requires playbooks, documentation, measurement, processes, and other objects that maintain predictable outputs even under conditions of variable inputs.
 These guardrails also help new people get up to speed faster and do things your way.
+Your new way, that is.

 Addressing stalls in growth

 You’re going to be underwater trying to satisfy customers while also hiring people, while also not having the documentation and training that those new people need, while also adding new processes, while also changing the culture to match the new “Execute” modality.
-Addressing all this will put you even more underwater.
-All the more reason to get this started sooner and with more intentionality.
+Addressing all this dunks you further underwater.
 Meanwhile, growth can begin to stall as you’re lagging in new features, competitive activity, and new marketing.
+See that article for how to diagnose and address those stalls.
 You have no time to waste.

 Measuring “success”

-It’s easy to measure success in the forms of sales leads, closed-won rate, or sprint velocity; often the new processes and requirements of “Execute” lend themselves to measurement.
-This is one of the few advantages.
-But measuring success during “Exploit” can be difficult; maybe impossible.
+It’s easy to measure success in the forms of sales leads, closed-won rate, or sprint velocity;3 often the new processes and requirements of “Execute” lend themselves to measurement.
+This is one of the few advantages of creating systems of processes and workflows.
+But measuring success during “Execute” can be difficult; maybe impossible.
 How do you measure progress when we expect fail at least half the time?
-We can protest “but we learned something,” but did we2?
-And how do you measure that?
-Not all important things can be measured, and we’re tempted to say this is one of them.
-But an explorer who wanders for years and never finds something, is not succeeding.
-As a result teams who have only known “Explore” often cannot make the transition to measuring the specifics of Execute.
+We can protest “but we learned something,” but did we?4 And how do you measure that?
+Not all important things can be measured; “learning” is probably one of those things.
+But an explorer who wanders for years and never finds anything, is not succeeding.
+As a result, teams who have only known “Explore” often resist the transition to measuring the specifics of “Execute”.

-2 It can be hard to tell what we learned, like Edison who apparently didn’t learn anything from failures, otherwise he wouldn’t have said “all I’ve learned is one more thing that hasn’t worked,” and it wouldn’t have taken 1000 trials.
-But even the luminaries who talked about the Explore/Execute dichotomy have said that learning is slower in exploration than execution, and more sporadic, and that the lack of consistent learning is one of the challenges of that modality.
+4 It can be hard to know what we learned, like Edison who apparently didn’t learn anything from failures, famously quipping “all I’ve learned is one more thing that hasn’t worked.”
+It wouldn’t have taken 1000 trials if he learned anything systematic.
+But even luminaries who talk about the Explore/Execute dichotomy have admitted that learning is slower in exploration than in execution, and more sporadic, and that the lack of consistent learning is one of the challenges of that modality.

 Different people, different skillsets